 Related activities included an interregional training workshop in September at the FAO/IAEA Training and Reference Centre for Food and Pesticide Control at the Agency's Laboratories, Seibersdorf.
-Scientists from 20 Member States were trained on methodologies for veterinary drug residue analysis.
-Several analytical methods were developed or adapted and validated at the laboratories, and presented at international conferences, published in the scientific press and used in training courses.
+Scientists from 20 Member States were trained on international conferences, published in the scientific press and used in training courses.
 Support was also provided for technical cooperation projects in nine countries on residues of veterinary drugs in foods.